PetCure Oncology Telehealth Services During COVID-19

 At PetCure Oncology, we treat dogs, cats, and other companion animals with cancer from all over the country.
 Live remote teleconsults and pre-recorded imaging reviews are routine parts of our service offering.
 We are proud to be able to expand this important service at a critical time for you and your pet.
 A cancer diagnosis is extremely stressful in the best of times.
 With the COVID-19 global health crisis, we want to do our best to support pet parents and reduce the anxiety you may be feeling associated with an in-person vet visit.
 Please take advantage of our PetCure Telehealth Visit as the first step in your pet’s journey toward healing.

-While some appointments require face-to-face interaction, we have never been more grateful to have a telemedicine infrastructure in place to help minimize in-person interactions without sacrificing patient care.
+While some appointments require face-to-face interaction, we have never been more grateful to have a telehealth infrastructure in place to help minimize in-person interactions without sacrificing patient care.

 PetCure Oncology’s COVID-19 Business Continuity Plan Includes: